TravLord/CMS_CodeSummary/README.md

-# VertigoTheatre CMS CodeSummary -Travis Lord
+# VertigoTheatre CMS Code Summary -Travis Lord

 ## This project was composed and consisted of the following: